karoara/Thesis_Domain_Adaptation/README.md

-# Conditioning Language Models for Domain Adaptation (Senior Thesis)
+# Conditioning Language Models for Domain Adaptation

 This repository contains the code for my senior thesis on a method for zero-shot domain adaptation.
-In simpler terms, this means getting a model to be able to perform a task well in domains that it does not train on (in practice, probably because little-to-no training data is available in those domains).
+In simpler terms, this means training a model to be able to perform a task well in a domain that it has not trained on, optionally using very little data from the domain in question (if available) to fine-tune the model.
 All models here are implemented in Pytorch.
 Read the thesis [here](https://www.dropbox.com/s/qu3k4m6lou60u5b/Thesis_Final_Report.pdf?dl=0).

+At a very high level, I've attempted to solve the aforementioned problem in a language context, by training a model to modulate the way it performs a task based on some information about the domain that its input is coming from.
+From a more theoretical/"pure" AI perspective, this problem matters because humans solve it all the time - we're very good at learning something in a new domain with very little experience, or learning to condition the way we do something in a new setting based on some high-level knowledge about that setting.
+We'd like to make AI that can do this stuff too.
+From a more practical perspective, oftentimes little-to-no training data is available in a particular domain - coming up with a good way to modulate a pretrained model with some information about the domain would likely improve performance over training a model from scratch on a very small amount of data, or simply using a pre-trained model that has not been trained to take domain information into account.

 ## About the Method